-You spent all Sunday crushing practice problems.
-You finished the chapter, felt like a math deity, and went to bed confident.
-Then Monday’s exam hit—and you completely blanked.
+You spent all Sunday working through practice problems.
+You finished the chapter, felt confident, and went to bed ready.
+Then Monday’s exam hit.
+You completely blanked.

 It’s a brutal feeling.
 But here’s the thing: you aren't bad at math.
 You’re likely just a victim of a study method that feels like it's working while it's actually setting you up to fail.
 To move past the "blank page" syndrome, you need to stop blocking and start mixing.